redsift/rollup-bundler/README.md

 module.exports = {
   input: `./index.js`,
   output: {
-    file: 'anotherdist/my-different-module-name.js',
+    file: "anotherdist/my-different-module-name.js",
-    name: 'MyDifferentModuleName',
+    name: "MyDifferentModuleName"
   },
+  pluginConfig: {
+    commonjs: {
       namedExports: {
-    'node_modules/a-common-js-module-with-unsupported-export/index.min.js': [
+        "node_modules/a-common-js-module-with-unsupported-export/index.min.js": [
-      'MyCustomNamedExport',
-    ],
-  },
+          "MyCustomNamedExport"
+        ]
+      }
+    }
+  }
 };
 ```
-The config format follows rollup's configuration for `input` and `output` fields but adds a `namedExport` field to specify custom named exports of modules where the `rollup-plugin-commonjs` plugin can't create a named export from.
-The syntax the same as described [here](https://github.com/rollup/rollup-plugin-commonjs#custom-named-exports).
-The field is used verbatim as options object for the `commonjs` rollup module.
+The config format follows rollup's configuration for `input` and `output` fields but adds a `pluginConfig` field to specify custom options for rollup plugins used by the bundler.
+Each named plugin key (e.g. `commonjs`) is used verbatim as options object for the respective rollup plugin.
+This is the list of configurable plugins:

+* json
+* babel
+* resolve
+* commonjs

 The above custom configuration will produce the following output: